-Having successfully completed this programme you will be able to:
+On successful completion of this programme you will be able to:

 - C1.
 Conduct and use searches of literature. - C2.
 Contribute confidently and appropriately to discussion. - C3.
 Work effectively as part of a task-orientated group. - C4.
 Manage a project, with due attention to time and resource management. - C5.
 Demonstrate confidence in your own ability to learn new concepts. - C6.
 Write an effective and comprehensive report.